 Start with one product line, one supplier, or one quality process.
 Validate the workflow, measure the improvement in NCR response time and CAPA closure rates, then expand.

-How Returns Data Transforms Quality Reporting
+How Returns Data Reshapes Quality Reporting

 Traditional NCR tools capture defects at the point of manufacture or inspection.
 But for consumer products, the most valuable quality data comes from the point of failure: when the customer returns the product or files a warranty claim.